johnalison/WorkingPhilosophy/StrictWithYourself.md

 - "We are bad men living among bad men, one thing that can calm us down is to be easy on each other" - William Irvine

 - Ask your people "What do you need to get your job done?"
 Then go out and get that.

+- Most important thing to learn is: We have so much to learn.
+Realize this and open your mind.